Milton, Ontario: Public transportation

 Milton Transit is the municipal provider of bus services for the town.
-Milton Transit provides conventional and Milton access+ (paratransit) service, operating on weekdays and Saturdays, with connections to routes and GO Transit services at the Milton GO Station.
+Milton Transit provides conventional and Milton access+ (paratransit) service, operating seven days a week, with connections to routes and GO Transit services at the Milton GO Station.

 Milton Transit has delivered service since the early 1980s in various forms.
 With recommendations from the North Halton Transit Strategy, Council approved the delivery of a contracted, fixed-route transit system in 2004.
 Milton Transit officially launched conventional service in August later that year and began purchasing its own branded buses in 2008.

 Milton Transit service is provided by a private service provider under contract, PWTransit Canada, who employ bus operators and maintain Milton Transit fleet.
 Vehicles include 23 low floor buses for full accessibility.
 In 2018, the town cited 552,654 revenue passenger trips and approximately 400 active bus stops in the community.

 Intercity service is served by GO Transit via buses and trains.
 Commuter service to and from Toronto is the key routing, with some buses connecting to Oakville.
 On October 31, 2009, GO Transit started service with a line from Square One Shopping Centre in Mississauga to the University of Waterloo, therefore allowing a trip to Kitchener and Cambridge.